 All sleeping bags are not created equally, and just because it’s rated for 30 degrees, this isn’t gospel.
 First off, some people are always cold, and some run warm.

-The sleeping bag rating can also be impacted by the pad you are using and the clothing you sleep in.
+The sleeping bag rating can also be impacted by the pad and clothing you use.
 Therefore, there are a lot of factors to consider when looking for a cold-weather sleeping bag.

 In my experience, men and women have different needs for sleeping bags.
 For example, the women in my family are usually cold, whereas I am usually warmer.

-Temperature ratings are based on “averages” so that you can compare apples to apples.
-It’s a good idea to choose a sleeping bag rated 10 degrees lower than the lowest temperature you expect.
+Temperature ratings are based on “averages,” so that you can compare apples to apples.
+Choosing a sleeping bag rated 10 degrees lower than the lowest temperature you expect is a good idea.